Summary: in this tutorial we will give you a brief introduction to Perl programming language including language features, versions and the inventor.

 Perl is used for mission critical projects because its code is high quality.
-According to the Coverity analysis, Perl’s core code has been certified to be free of security flaws and has low defect density.
+According to the Coverity analysis, Perl’s core code has been certified free of security flaws and has low defect density.

 Perl is extendable.
 Perl has more than hundreds of thousands open sources modules on Comprehensive Perl Archive Network (CPAN).
 Those modules provide many powerful extensions to the standard library e.g., XML processing, graphical user interfaces and database integration that supports major database management systems including Oracle, Sybase, PostgresSQL, MySQL and many more.

 Perl is an easy to use language.
 It is intended to be efficient and complete rather than elegant and minimal.
-Perl supports some major programming paradigms including object-oriented, procedural and functional.
+Perl supports some major programming paradigms including object-oriented, procedural, and functional.

 One of the most remarkable features of Perl is text manipulation.
 Perl comes with a set powerful APIs for processing text that makes it perfect for working with XML, HTML and other mark-up languages.
 A key feature of text manipulation in Perl is regular expression engine.
 This is the reason why Perl is popular for both command line tools and web applications.